loftwah/linux-for-pirates/CODE_OF_CONDUCT.md

+# Code of Conduct for Scurvy Sea Dogs

+The Linux for Pirates! project be committed to creating a positive and inclusive environment for all scurvy sea dogs, whether ye be a contributor, user, or member of the community.
+We be adoptin' the [Contributor Covenant](https://www.contributor-covenant.org/) as our code of conduct, which outlines the expectations for behavior and conduct in our community.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**